astutespruce/sarp-connectivity/analysis/prep/network/README.md

 -   flowlines are identified using `lineID` from this point forward; this is a unique ID assigned to this specific run of the data extraction.
 These ids are NOT durable from one extraction to the next.
 These are used because the flowlines are cut, yet we retain the original NHDPlusID of each original segment to be able to relate it back to NHD.
 -   waterbodies are identified using `wbID`.
 These are also specific to this particular extraction.

-### 4. Extract NHD lines and areas
+### 4. Extract NHD barrier features

-Run `extract_nhd_lines.py` and `extract_nhd_areas.py' to extract extra spatial data from NHD data.

-Note: there is also `extract_nhd_points.py` that could be used to extract data from the NHDPoint dataset.
-These data were not used elsewhere in the processing chain (nearly all features already present in SARP inventory).

-This step should only need to be rerun if there are errors or additional HUC4s / regions are needed, or there are data updates from NHD.

-Data are merged across all regions.

-#### NHD lines:

-These data are extracted from the NHDLine dataset.

-We only extract linear features that interact with flowlines as barriers based on FType:
+Run `extract_nhd_barriers.py` to extract barriers identified as points, lines, or polygons by NHD.
+These include dams, dam-related features, and waterfalls with the following FTypes:

 -   Dam (343)
 -   Gate (369)
--   Lock Chamber (398)
+-   Lock / Lock Chamber (398)
--   Waterfall (487).

-#### NHD areas:

-These data are extracted from the NHDArea dataset.

-We only extract linear features that interact with flowlines as barriers based on FType:

--   Dam (343)
--   Lock (398)
+-   Reservoir (436)
 -   Spillway (455)

-#### Outputs
+-   Waterfall (487)

+This is performed individually for each HUC2.
+Run `aggregate_nhd_barriers.py` to aggregate these to a single dataset across the region.

+This step should only need to be rerun if there are errors or additional HUC4s / regions are needed, or there are data updates from NHD.

-This creates data in `nhd/data/extra`:
+This creates data in `nhd/data/merged`:
+`nhd_points.feather`
 `nhd_lines.feather`
-`nhd_areas.feather`
+`nhd_poly.feather`

+(files with the same names are available within each HUC2)

 ### 5. Prepare flowlines and waterbodies: